Veto vs ContextFort: AI Authorization Platform Comparison

 Comparing Veto and ContextFort as ContextFort alternatives for AI agent security.
 Both platforms address AI agent risks, but with fundamentally different approaches.

 Choose Veto if you need pre-emptive authorization controls that intercept and evaluate tool calls before execution.
-Ideal for production AI agents that need policy enforcement, approval workflows, and framework integrations.
+Fits production AI agents that need policy enforcement, approval workflows, and framework integrations.

 Choose ContextFort if you need endpoint-level visibility and monitoring for coding agents (Cursor, Claude Code) running on developer machines.
-Ideal for security teams that need audit trails of what agents accessed on endpoints.
+Fits security teams that need endpoint access records for what agents reached on endpoints.

 What each platform does